 We did the guided painting first this time and then I handed over the materials to Floss.
 I have to say I love her own interpretation much more!
 Already, following on from looking at the books and doing the collage, she was identifying the yellow as petals.

 A little update for 2023.
 Floss (now 6) and I love exploring paints.
 If you’d like to find out what you need to explore acrylic paints this post will be perfect for you.

 Gallery in the Home

 Planting will be happening next.
 We’re going to use our painting skills to decorate pots ready to plant our sunflower seeds.
 I’ll post how we got on soon.
 We’ll be doing messier planting, but I’ll also share how to do planting with minimal mess or when you haven’t got long.
 Making and decorating our own labels will be in the plan too.
-What have you got planned for Spring play and craft ideas?
+What have you got planned for seasonal play and craft ideas?